rightjs/rightjs-core/doc/en/dom/element.md

     visible() -> boolean

 Checks if the element is visible.
-See {#hidden} for more details.
+See the {#hidden} method for more details.

     $('some-element').visible();